perfsonar/website/pages/gtk/comparison.md

 ---

-{% include todo.html content="This needs to be gone over for correctness" %}

 This page attempts to draw a comparison between perfSONAR and other popular performance monitoring and measurement systems.
 The summary may help to decide if perfSONAR will suit one's needs.
 Although this